vercetti11/treyway/README.md

 ### Add a new page
 In [App.js](https://github.com/vercetti11/trey/blob/db993fba1a183d9370c6fbeefef726631e88724d/src/App.js#L10) do the following:
 1. Insert name of the new page in `const formPages = ["User", "New Page", "Privacy", "Done"];`
-2. Wire up a component in the `Switch` statement with the appropriate index and `props`, in this case, `1`.
+2. Wire up a component in the `Switch` statement with the appropriate index and `props`.
 3. Implement mentioned component as needed.

 # Thoughts
-I can improve the app with actual rendered validation messages by using [react-hook-form](https://github.com/react-hook-form/react-hook-form).<br/>
+I can improve the app with better validation messages by using [react-hook-form](https://github.com/react-hook-form/react-hook-form).<br/>

-State can be stored to `localstorage` to persist an accidental reload; alternatively, accidental reload could be prevented by setting an observer on `beforeunload event.<br/>
+State can be stored to `localstorage` to persist an accidental reload; alternatively, accidental reload can be prevented by setting an observer on `beforeunload event.<br/>

 React Hook Form praises it's superiority to [Redux Form](https://github.com/redux-form/redux-form), but it doesn't mean it is against Redux.
-The approach I would take using react-hook-form with Redux is to dispatch actions on submit instead of <input onChange.
+The approach I take using react-hook-form with Redux is to dispatch actions on submit instead of <input onChange.
 <br/>

 All the manual wiring up of components can be abstracted, but that leads to [overengineering](https://en.wikipedia.org/wiki/Anti-pattern).